hyperledger-archives/sawtooth-rfcs/text/0000-sawtooth-sdk-swift.md

 Objective-C. In spite of Objective-C being an older language with many feature-rich APIs, Swift is a better choice for a couple of reasons:

-- Swift is an language that is easier to learn, with simpler syntax which makes code easier to read and write.
+- Swift has a simpler syntax and is easier to learn, which makes code easier to read and write.
-- Using Swift makes is possible to export the SawtoothSigning module as a dynamic framework rather than a static library.
+- Using Swift makes it possible to export the SawtoothSigning module as a dynamic framework rather than a static library.
 Dynamic frameworks reduce the launch time of apps and their memory footprints when compared to static libraries.
-To use SawtoothSigning as dynamic framework also allows the users to use Carthage to download and build the module directly from the GitHub repository.
+Using SawtoothSigning as a dynamic framework allows developers to use Carthage to download and build the module directly from the GitHub repository.